Updated on April 18th, 2019 by Bob Ciura

-Plugging these numbers into the implied dividend growth formula gives an implied dividend growth rate for Wal-Mart of just 0.5%.
+Plugging these numbers into the implied dividend growth formula gives an implied dividend growth rate for Walmart of 2.3%.

 We will run through the same example with Cummins (CMI).

-Both Cummins and Wal-Mart are favorites of The 8 Rules of Dividend Investing thanks to their valuation, long-records of growth, and above average dividend yields.
+Both Cummins and Walmart are high-quality dividend stocks, due to their long track records of growth, and above average dividend yields.